Ferdam/crosshair-overlay-for-sp/README.md

 ## ⚠️ Anti-Cheat Warning

-This tool is an **external overlay** — it draws on top of the screen using a transparent window and does not read or write to game memory.
+This tool is an **external overlay**: it draws on top of the screen using a transparent window and does not read or write to game memory.
 That said, there are important considerations before using it in any game with anti-cheat software.

 ### How it works